theAfricanQuant/trade/README.rst

 ---------------
 You can try it `live <https://python-trade.appspot.com>`_.

 This is a sample app built with **trade**.
+It runs as a service.

+The input is a JSON containing trade information.

+It have *context tasks* to identify daytrades, apply costs to occurrences and more.

-It runs as a service; the input is a JSON containing trade information and the service identify daytrades, calculates the profits and losses from the occurrences, group results by asset and more, then outputs the Holder state as a JSON.
+The service also calculates the profits and losses from the occurrences and group the results by asset.

+The output is the *holder* state as a JSON.

 Use: